Chaitalykundu/Web-Development/01-HTML/1-Basics/05-Basic-tags/theory.md

 # body

-- The `<body>` element defines the document's body, and is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
+- The `<body>` contains the content of HTML document including text, images, links, forms, tables and other elements that will be displayed in the browser window.